aciccarello/ciccarello.me/_posts/2015-08-15-an-overview-of-our-trip.md

 Margaret, and I around to meet some members of the church and pray with them.

 {% include image.html
-    file="/assets/img/liberia-broken-van.jpg"
+    file: "/assets/img/liberia-broken-van.jpg"
-    alt="van with its hood opened with 7 people standing and looking" caption="Waiting for the van to cool down after it overheated"
+    alt: "van with its hood opened with 7 people standing and looking"
+    caption: "Waiting for the van to cool down after it overheated"
 %}

 Tuesday we arranged transportation part way to Yekepa and headed out passing